 Sarah K. Cook, MSEd

 Sarah received a Bachelor of Arts in English Education from the State University of New York College at Fredonia, a Master of Science in Special Education from Binghamton University.
 Sarah taught English in Upstate New York for five years before moving to Florida in 2009.
 As an educator in Florida, Sarah has taught English, Reading, College Success, and Special Education, and she was a College & Career Specialist for five consecutive years.
-In 2018, Sarah moved to Massachusetts.
+In 2018, Sarah moved to the MetroWest region of Massachusetts.

 Joslyn Giles strongly connects to Kofi Annan’s notion that “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, for every family.”
 Joslyn subscribes to the belief that college and career are the guiding light for helping students become successful contributing members of society.